 With the advent of the #GamerGate debate, plenty of people lately have felt the need to start talking loudly and brusquely about the "proper role" of women in video game culture.
-Should female gamers have a voice in game culture at all, since gaming is supposedly a medium intended primarily for dudes?
+Should the most popular female gamers on YouTube have a voice in game culture at all, since gaming is supposedly a medium intended primarily for dudes?

 Who she is: Jessica Chobot was the first ever host of the Daily Fix, IGN's original daily news program on the video game industry.
 It was, in essence, the first video game news program of its kind on the web.
 Since 2013, she's been the main host of Nerdist News where she covers a range of geeky topics.Why she's awesome: Chobot played a journalist in Mass Effect 3, one of the most popular (if not controversial) games of 2012.
 She also wrote the popular survival horror game Daylight and knows more about video games than most humans.9742Do you admire her work?

 Who she is: Formerly of Polygon and now with the L.A.
 Times, Tracey Lien generated a debate around the gaming industry with her groundbreaking piece "No Girls Allowed" and her coverage on the rise of Twitch "When Watching Beats Playing."

 Why she's awesome: Tracey does traditional game reviews and criticism, but she also does a lot of on-the-ground reporting (like this article on game developers in the Middle East).
 She's great at breaking down current events related to gaming culture – like this article about that time the people who own Candy Crush Saga tried to trademark the word "candy."Tracey is one of the most reputable voices in both the gaming and tech fields.
 She continues to make strong contributions to the ongoing public conversation about women in games, and the cultural impact of technology.

 8736Do you admire her work?